Enrique Álvarez Félix

-Enrique Álvarez Félix (5 April 1935 – 24 May 1996) was a Mexican actor, known for his roles in telenovelas and in films, such as The Monastery of the Vultures and The House of the Pelican.
+Enrique Álvarez Félix (5 April 1935 – 24 May 1996) was a Mexican actor.

-Family and personal life
+Early life

 Enrique Álvarez Félix was the only son of Mexican actress María Félix and her first husband, Enrique Álvarez Alatorre.
 When his parents divorced in 1938, his mother lived for a time at home with her own parents until 1939, when she traveled with Enrique to Mexico City.
 Soon after, her ex-husband took Álvarez Félix.

+Career

+He was known for his roles in telenovelas and in films, such as The Monastery of the Vultures and The House of the Pelican.